Develop a Trauma-Informed Ministry

 The Church has always been a powerful influence in families and relationships.

-But is your church actively engaged in some of the most broken of families and relationships, where the love of Christ is most desperately needed?
+But is your church actively engaged in some of the most broken of families and relationships?

 The foster and adoptive community desperately needs the church community.
 And they need the church community to understand children from hard places and the unique joys and challenges when parenting them.